Palliative care means comfort.

 What Does Palliative Care Involve?

 Palliative care involves providing relief from the symptoms and stress of a serious illness, aiming to improve the quality of life for both the patient and the family.
-It includes physical, emotional, and spiritual supportand symptom management, coordination of care, and assistance with treatment decisions.
+It includes physical, emotional and spiritual support and symptom management, coordination of care and assistance with treatment decisions.

 Because each patient has different needs and preferences, the exact services provided may vary.
 Some specific services palliative care specialists may provide include: